≡ Menu

 To help you understand Berkshire’s insurance underwriting and investment income, a definition is provided here: insurance underwriting and investment income.

-The profitability of Berkshire’s insurance business is evaluated based on the EBIT provided by the company’s annual reports.
-You can find the definitions of Earnings Before Income Taxes (EBIT) here: Earnings Before Income Taxes (EBIT).
+The profitability of Berkshire’s insurance unit is evaluated based on the EBT provided by the company’s annual reports.
+You can find the definitions of Earnings Before Income Taxes (EBT) here: pre-tax income.

 To help you understand Berkshire’s insurance underwriting and investment income, a definition is provided here: insurance underwriting and investment income.